-Making Myself Visible is our inaugural programme beginning in mid-September.
-Featuring a season of exhibitions, talks and events platforming voices of people across the borough of Brent through arts and culture.
-The programme introduces our new way of working across local and international communities of residents and artists.
-It experiments with ways of gathering, moving, speaking and doing things in continually changing conditions.
+Making Myself Visible was our inaugural programme, taking place between September-December 2021.
+It featured a season of exhibitions, talks and events platforming voices of people across the borough of Brent through arts and culture.
+The programme introduced our new way of working across local and international communities of residents and artists.
+It experimented with ways of gathering, moving, speaking and doing things in continually changing conditions.

-Making Myself Visible takes its name from a 1984 publication by Brent-based and internationally acclaimed artist Rasheed Araeen.
-The programme will feature a display of Araeen’s work considering the radical relevance of his ongoing practice for current times.
-It begins with an open house event at Metroland Studio.
+Making Myself Visible took its name from a 1984 publication by Brent-based and internationally acclaimed artist Rasheed Araeen.
+The programme featured a display of Araeen’s work considering the radical relevance of his ongoing practice for current times.
+It began with an open house event at Metroland Studio.

-The programme will also feature monthly conversations on the tactics and ethics, pitfalls and promise of improved ‘visibility’ for cultural practice and community care through the arts.
+The programme also featured monthly conversations on the tactics and ethics, pitfalls and promise of improved ‘visibility’ for cultural practice and community care through the arts.

-The programme platforms Brent-based artists Brent-based artists in residence at Metroland Studio in Kilburn, including Linett Kamala, Betty Leung, and Nathaniel Telemaque with the collective Pesolife.
-It also includes collaborations with photographer Roy Mehta as well as partner organisations Camden Art Centre and Showroom.
+The programme platformed Brent-based artists Brent-based artists in residence at Metroland Studio in Kilburn, including Linett Kamala, Betty Leung, and Nathaniel Telemaque with the collective Pesolife.
+It also included collaborations with photographer Roy Mehta as well as partner organisations Camden Art Centre and Showroom.

 Details of all the events can be found below.